Salty-Shio/learning-go/notes.md

 2. `Go` is a strongly typed language

    - This means that variables cannot be assigned values that are not their type, i.e. an integer cannot be assigned a string.
 This also means that when attempting to perform operations on variables, certain variables cannot interact.
-This is in direct contrast to a language like `JavaScript` where you can add a string to a float and it will continue along as if nothing has happened.
-This allows the compiler to do checks and error detection before compiling your code, as well as allows your editor to have better autocomplete because it is clear what variables are.
+This is in direct contrast to a language like `JavaScript` where we can add a string to a float and it will continue along as if nothing has happened.
+This allows the compiler to do checks and error detection before compiling our code, as well as allows our editor to have better autocomplete because it is clear what variables are.

 3. `Go` is Compiled

-   - This means that your program will be compiled down to a standalone binary.
+   - This means that our program will be compiled down to a standalone binary.
 This allows a program to be run in multiple enviornments.
 This is in contrast to Python which interprets the code at run time.
 This also means that programs will run much faster as there is no interpreter interpretting the code as it runs, rather the code is already ready to be run by the machine.

 4. `Go` has built in Concurrency